Greensboro World War II veteran Al Lochra to receive French Legion of Honor

 “We lost an engine on our second mission, and the ship started shaking like crazy,” Lochra told News & Record veterans columnist Harry Thetford in 2018.
 “We completed the mission but force-landed at the first strip we came to after crossing the North Sea.
 By then, only one engine was working.”

-Other non-combat missions included flying U.S. casualties to Casablanca on their way home and dropping food and supplies to flood survivors in Holland.
+Other non-combat missions included flying U.S. casualties to Casablanca and dropping food and supplies to flood survivors in Holland.

-Lochra has been working on his World War II memoir since before 2005, he said, and it will be complete after a few corrections.
+Lochra has been working on his World War II memoir since before 2005 and said it will be complete after a few corrections.

-"I carry it with me when I think I might need it," he says.
-He'll have it with him when he gets his award, just in case, he said.
+“I carry it with me when I think I might need it,” he said.
+He’ll have it with him when he gets his award, just in case, he said.

 Post a comment as